JetBrains-Research/KEEPs/KEEP.md

 It is possible to implement `Either` on the language level with the same operators as proposed for error unions.
 But this approach has several disadvantages:
-- `Either` with several errors is sensitive to the structure and order:
+- Composition of `Either` is sensitive to the structure and order:
   `Either<A, Either<B, C>>` is not the same as `Either<Either<A, B>, C>` or `Either<B, Either<A, C>>`.
-  Which may lead to complications for code refactoring or reordering.
+  Which may lead to complications for subtyping and code refactoring or reordering.
 - Error type in `Either` is a common type in a Kotlin type system.
   Consequently, if you would like to have several possible errors, you have to create a sealed hierarchy for them.
   And you will not be able to return a subset of this hierarchy by handling only a part of errors.